tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 "Can I tell you a TCP joke?"
+⚡ AI Joke of the Day: 🤖 How do you tell HTML from HTML5?
-"Please tell me a TCP joke."
-"OK, I'll tell you a TCP joke." 🤖
+- Try it out in Internet Explorer
+- Did it work?
+- No?
+- It's HTML5. 🤖

 ---